syz913/SocketChatRoom/README.md

 );

 CREATE TABLE messages(
-    username  TEXT  PRIMARY KEY  NOT NULL,
+    username  TEXT  NOT NULL,
     date  TEXT  NOT NULL,
+    message   TEXT  NOT NULL,
-    message   TEXT  NOT NULL
+    type  TEXT  NOT NULL
 );
 ```
 ##### 背景图